swedenconnect/technical-framework/ELN-0603 - Registry for Identifiers.md

 - The link for the "Tillitsramverk för Svensk e-legitimation" specification was updated.

 - Added the attribute SignMessageDigest (1.2.752.201.3.14) to section 3.2.

+- The Sign Message Authentication Context URIs defined in section 3.1.1.1 are deprecated.

 **Changes between version 1.4 and version 1.5:**